 West Brom 1-1 Arsenal (3-4 on pens): Monreal the hero as Gunners progress to face Chelsea

-The two sides could not be seperated after 120 minutes, with Saido Berahino cancelling out Thomas Eisfeld's opener, before Craig Dawson and Morgan Amalfitano missed from the spot
+The two sides could not be separated after 120 minutes, with Saido Berahino cancelling out Thomas Eisfeld's opener, before Craig Dawson and Morgan Amalfitano missed from the spot

 But with the scores still level after extra-time, the match went to a penalty shoot-out.
 Serge Gnabry was the first player to miss, giving West Brom the advantage, but Craig Dawson and Morgan Amalfitano both failed to beat Lukasz Fabianski as Monreal converted the final penalty to win the tie.